 Thinking ability is an amazing gift and it allows us to accomplish wonderful things.
 The human mind is the greatest problem solver on the planet, and it is eager to provide you with the answer to any question, and the solution to any challenge.

-The thinking side of life
+The mind and the thinking side of life

 As soon as you present your mind with a question it goes to work analyzing and calculating.
 It combs your mental file cabinets in search of relevant information.
 It quickly picks out similarities and patterns as it builds an almost instant resource of connected data.
 What a marvel the human mind is.